sambhavsaxena/sambhavsaxena/data/blog/tracking-progress.md

 #### When did I loose track?

 Well, I fell hard.
 After fifth semester exams got over, I over-budged and did all sorts of shit.
 All the booze and weed, it got too much onto me.
 Like in order to tell you how I felt, all of friends got together, drunk and high at the same time, playing extra-loud music, and kept doing this on loop for 3 hours straight.
 I enjoyed the moment overall, my friends were telling me how good they felt with an altered psyche, while my brain was constantly resisting to get into its effect.
-I drunk and smoked equally (might have smoked more), but didn't feel the effect of it anyhow.
+I drank and smoked equally (might have smoked more), but didn't feel the effect of it anyhow.
 Slept late at night in Ansal's room.

 Next day, I got up all drowsy around 10AM, had a shower, prayed (it came out of nowhere), ate and left for home.